 I think we probably needed to see a bit more of the relationship between Kira and Opaka in order to really appreciate what the kai’s pacifism means to Kira.
 In the same episode, we see Kira enraged that the Cardassians didn’t think of her freedom-fighting activity to be a serious threat, we see Kira humbled by and worried about making the wrong impression on her spiritual leader, we see a gung-ho Kira ignoring her commander’s order not to take a side, and we see her crumbled with grief over the kai’s death.
 That’s quite a lot to ask, and while actor Nana Visitor threw herself into every emotional contortion the script required it all went so fast.

 The B-plot involving Dax and O’Brien on a rescue mission feels padded.
-I like O’Brien, but Dax is also supposed to be super smart, but she just kind of sat there while O’Brian did all the macgyvering.
+I like O’Brien, but Dax is also supposed to be super smart, yet she just kind of sits there while the chief does all the macgyvering.

 I get that the script suggests the Kai’s dedication to the “prophets” (the wormhole entities who exist outside of time) grants her a kind of mystic vision, but this script still asks us to swallow a lot in a single episode.
 I think I’d be more invested in a story that featured the Kai being asked to be taken to a fabled site where Cardassians and Bajorans have been sentenced to fight a generational war.
 It would be more shocking if the Kai refused to take sides there, as opposed to on a random planet of one-off aliens were fighting their own meaningless war.